lost coast backpacking

 You'll find most of the info you need to prepare for your trip on this page, but we'll email you the week of the trip with final details about our any final updates, carpools, and bios from the other rad ladies who'll be joining you.

-We'll be sleeping right next to the beach in a true backcountry campsite at Buck Creek.
+We'll be sleeping right next to the beach in true backcountry campsites!
 We can pitch our tents wherever we want to within the bounds of Leave No Trace principles (more than 200 feet away from trails and water, in spots that already look impacted).
 We'll gather water from streams and purify it for drinking, and dig holes in the ground to poop in.

 Lunch / dinner on Friday, breakfast / lunch / dinner on Saturday, and breakfast / lunch on Sunday will be provided.
 The group will share in cooking and cleanup responsibilities.
 Please arrive on Friday with breakfast and coffee already in your bellies!